warner/tahoe-lafs/docs/configuration.rst

 Node Types
 ==========

-A node can be a client/server, an introducer, or a statistics gatherer.
+A node can be a client, or a server, or both, or an introducer, or a statistics gatherer.

 Client/server nodes provide one or more of the following services: